www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/candidate-ingestion/_introduction.md

 2. Retrieve the current stage and status of candidates.
 3. Retrieve jobs on which the Greenhouse user is allowed to operate.

-Note: Your organization must be able to create prospects in order to create prospects using the Candidate Ingestion API.
+Note: The organization must be able to create prospects in order to create prospects using the Candidate Ingestion API.

 ## Authentication